Che1012/qtFileServer/README.md

+## QtFileServer

-File storage and synchronization app with server/client on C++/Qt
+File synchronization app with server/client on C++/Qt